taurus-org/taurus/doc/source/users/getting_started.rst

 Installing with pip (platform-independent)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Taurus can be installed Using pip.
+Taurus can be installed using pip.
 The following command will automatically
 download and install the latest release of Taurus (see pip --help for options)::

        pip install taurus